-If you're looking for an income protection (IP) policy, here are our top tips to get the best cover for the most competitive premium.
+If you're looking for an income protection (IP) policy, use our top tips to get the best cover at the most competitive price.

 Before you buy income protection

 - Many employers have a group insurance policy that means they can pay your salary if you’re off long-term.
 It doesn’t appear on your annual P11D statement of taxable benefits in kind, so you’ll need to ask whether you’re covered.

 - Don’t over-insure.
 If you have two income protection policies, total payouts will be restricted.
 Some IP policies also deduct state benefits from your payout.

 - Be aware of the different types of income protection and which is most suitable for you.

 - If you’re a smoker, shop around.
 Some providers, including Cirencester Friendly and Holloway Friendly Society, don’t add an extra premium.
 With most other providers, smokers can pay 50% more than non-smokers.

 - Make sure you reveal all your health issues when applying for a policy.
 Insurers can turn down a claim if they find out about a health condition you didn't previously flag up, no matter how small it seems.
 It is always better to disclose too much information than risk a rejected claim further down the line.